nuwave/lighthouse/docs/master/api-reference/directives.md

 """
 Eager-load the count of an Eloquent relation if the field is queried.

-Not that this does not return a value for the field, the count is simply prefetched, assuming it is used to compute the field value.
+Note that this does not return a value for the field, the count is simply prefetched, assuming it is used to compute the field value.
 Use `@count` if the field should simply return the relation count.
 """